Reading time: 3 minutes

 Becoming confident takes time.
 You can develop it as you experience life when considering God as your audience of one.
 You can become your ideal self–the best version of you that you are pleased with.

-Your ideal self is exactly who God means for you to be.
+Your ideal self is precisely who God means for you to be.
 You can’t know your ideal self instantaneously.
 Your identity is God’s greatest gift to you only if you open it up and discover who you are.
-This takes time.

 This means you have a significant destiny to fulfill by being your ideal self.
 If you knew who God meant for you to be you wouldn’t want to be anyone else.

-To become your ideal self you must journey through four stages.
+To become your ideal self you must journey through four developmental stages.
 Each stage has a primary focus: caregiver, creation, crisis, and finally Christ.
-Before you can reach your full potential in a stage, you must complete the challenge of the previous stage.
-You can work on more than one stage at a time, but incomplete work limits your progress.
+Before you can reach your full potential in one stage, you must complete the challenge of the previous stage.
+You can work on multiple stages at a time, but incomplete work limits your progress.

 You start life dependent on your primary caregivers.
 You don’t have anything to contribute to others.
 Your only real job is to learn how to receive from others.
 Can you receive from others without becoming unnecessarily dependent on them?
 You can receive and grow at the same time.
 You receive so you can grow.

 2. Creation-Focused Identity

 You develop competency and skill by interacting with the external world.
 At first, you learn to crawl, walk, and run.
 You learn who you are based on who you connect with the world beyond your body.
 If you do this well, you contribute to others through the work of your hands.
 If you don’t, you can become dependent on creation, instead of your creator, to sustain a positive outlook on life.

 3. Crisis-Focused Identity